MajorZiploc/tooling_notes/code_challenges/notes.md

 consider if a union of simple queries will solve your problem

 when records of 1 table need to do something with other records of the same table. its a self join or window (frame) functions. not a custom agg function
+  NOTE: add agg fn that is used with group by can work in a window frame function context
+  NOTE: if over() used: window frame functions inherit the order and stuff of the parent query (if it isnt working, then make a cte and it will definitely inherit)

   window functions:

-    lead() to get data from the next row into current row (doesnt remove next row)
+    lead(table_value, num_of_rows, default_value) to get data from the next row into current row (doesnt remove next row)

-    lag() does the same but gets data from the prev row. its syntax is the exact same as lead
+    lag(table_value, num_of_rows, default_value) does the same but gets data from the prev row. its syntax is the exact same as lead

     row_number(): assigns a unique integer to each row within the result set, based on the specified ordering.

     rank(): assigns a unique rank to each row within the result set, with the same rank given to rows with equal values. it leaves gaps in case of ties.

-    sum(): accumulates prev rows into a partial sum for each row. the last row will have the total sum
+    sum(table_value): accumulates prev rows into a partial sum for each row. the last row will have the total sum

     dense_rank(): similar to rank, but it does not leave gaps in the ranking for tied values.

     ntile(n): divides the result set into "n" roughly equal parts and assigns a tile number to each row based on the specified ordering.

-    first_value(): returns the value of a specified column for the first row in each window frame.
+    first_value(table_value): returns the value of a specified column for the first row in each window frame.

-    last_value(): returns the value of a specified column for the last row in each window frame.
+    last_value(table_value): returns the value of a specified column for the last row in each window frame.

-    nth_value(): returns the value of a specified column for the nth row within the window frame.
+    nth_value(table_value): returns the value of a specified column for the nth row within the window frame.

     NOTE: the over clause could be blank if the order and groupings of the root query are what you want in the sub window query
       ex: dense_rank() over() as rank

+    NOTE: over clause generic elements: dense_rank() over (partition by e.departmentId order by e.salary desc rows between 6 preceding and current row) as dept_rank filter (where rental_date >= date '2005-04-01' and rental_date < date '2005-08-01') as num_rentals
+      NOTE: the filter () section is not supported by all window frame functions

 window frame rolling aggregator: rolling average/aggregator with preceding and current row
-    also use lag to remove entries without preceding rows after work is done
+    also use lag to remove entries without preceding rows after work is done in a follow up select
     ex: rolling_average_pgsql in main.pgsql

 window frame to get total record count